At CalMac, we believe that our customers have a right to be heard, understood and respected.

 ACTION TAKEN: The Police arrived and after establishing the events, and viewing CCTV footage, left to search for the man.
 He was arrested nearby and charged with a Breach of the Peace.

 Case Study 2

-A regular passenger on a busy small ferry had a reputation for presenting for travel while intoxicated and becoming aggressive and abusive to staff.
-A number of reports were received in the HSQE department, and crew were advised to call Police if passenger exhibited aggressive behaviour towards them again.
+A regular passenger on a busy small ferry had a reputation for presenting for travel while being intoxicated and becoming aggressive and abusive to staff.
+A number of reports were received by the HSQE department, and crew were advised to call Police if passenger exhibited aggressive behaviour towards them again.
 Police were called and passenger was dealt with locally.
 Crew were advised not to carry the passenger if he appeared to be drunk or otherwise intoxicated and to assess the condition of the passenger on a case by case basis.